List of Boys Planet contestants

-Boys Planet is a South Korean reality television show, where trainees from around the world, primarily South Korea, China, Hong Kong, Taiwan, Japan, Thailand, Vietnam, the United States, and Canada, are competing to debut in a nine-member boy group.
-The 98 contestants form two large groups (K-Group and G-Group), each consisting of 49 contestants.
-After the final episode, the final top nine contestants will be selected to debut.
+Boys Planet is a South Korean reality competition series, where trainees from around the world, primarily South Korea, China, Taiwan, Japan, Thailand, Vietnam, the United States, and Canada, competed to debut in a nine-member boy group.
+The 98 contestants formed two large groups (K-Group and G-Group), each consisting of 49 contestants.
+After the final episode, the final top nine contestants were selected to debut as members of the boy group Zerobaseone (ZB1).

 Contestants

 The English names of contestants are presented in Eastern order in accordance with the official website.

 The ages of all contestants are presented in accordance with the international age system as of Episode 1 (February 2, 2023).